Boundedness and absoluteness of some dynamical invariants in model theory: Introduction

 In the second subsection of Section \ref{section 6}, we get a better bound on the size of the Ellis group of the flow $S_X(\C)$ under the NIP assumption, namely $\beth_3(|T|)$.
 In the case of the Ellis groups of the flows $S_{\bar c}(\C)$ and $S_{\bar \alpha}(\C)$, we get a yet smaller bound, namely ${2^{2^{|T|}}}$.

-In the last subsection of Section \ref{section 6}, we adapt the proof of Theorem 5.7 from \cite{ChSi} to show:
+In the last subsection of Section \ref{section 6}, we recall from \cite{KrPiRz} a natural epimorphism $F$ from the Ellis group of the flow $S_{\bar c}(\C)$ to the Kim-Pillay Galois group $\gal_{KP}(T)$.
+We adapt the proof of Theorem 5.7 from \cite{ChSi} to show:

 \begin{thm} Assume that $T$ has NIP.
-If a minimal left ideal of the Ellis semigroup of the flow $S_{\bar c}(\C)$ is of bounded size, then the natural epimorphism, described in \cite{KrPiRz}, from the Ellis group of the flow $S_{\bar c}(\C)$ to the Kim-Pillay Galois group $\gal_{KP}(T)$ is an isomorphism (in particular, $T$ is $G$-compact). \end{thm}
+If a minimal left ideal of the Ellis semigroup of the flow $S_{\bar c}(\C)$ is of bounded size, then the epimorphism $F$ mentioned above is an isomorphism. \end{thm}

-On the other hand, taking any non G-compact theory, although by Theorem \ref{theorem: main theorem 1} the Ellis group of the flow $S_{\bar c}(\C)$ is always bounded, we get that the natural epimorphism (considered above) from this group onto $\gal_{KP}(T)$ need not be an isomorphism (even in the NIP context, as there exist non G-compact NIP theories).
+Since the map $F$ is the composition of some natural homomoprhism from the Ellis group of the flow $S_{\bar c} (\C)$ to $\gal_L(T)$ with the natural map $\gal_L(T)\to \gal_{KP}(T)$, as an immediate corollary we get that under the assumtpions of Theorem \ref{theorem theorem from ChSi}, $T$ is G-compact.
+Alternatively, G-compactness follows from Proposition \ref{proposition: characterization of boundedness in NIP theories} and \cite[Corollary 2.10]{HrPi}.
+On the other hand, taking any non G-compact theory, although by Theorem \ref{theorem: main theorem 1} the Ellis group of the flow $S_{\bar c}(\C)$ is always bounded, we get that $F$ need not be an isomorphism (even in the NIP context, as there exist non G-compact NIP theories).
 This shows that the assumption that a minimal left ideal is of bounded size is essential in the last theorem.
 Using some non-trivial results from \cite{KrPiRz}, we can conclude more, namely that the natural epimorphism from the Ellis group onto $\gal_{L}(T)$ need not be an isomorphism, even in the NIP context.

 We also describe an epimorphism from the Ellis group of the flow $S_{\bar \alpha}(\C)$ to the new Kim-Pillay Galois group introduced in \cite{DoKiLe} and denoted by $\gal_{KP}^{\fix,1}(p)$, where $p =\tp(\bar \alpha / \emptyset)$.
 This is a natural counterpart of the epimorphism considered in Theorem \ref{theorem theorem from ChSi}.
 However, we give an example showing that the obvious counterpart of Theorem \ref{theorem theorem from ChSi} does not hold for this new epimorphism, namely assuming that $T$ has NIP and a minimal left ideal of the Ellis semigroup of the flow $S_{\bar \alpha}(\C)$ is of bounded size, the new epimorphism need not be an isomorphism.